Juno Temple

 Juno Temple as a kid

-Her parents named her after a striking rock formation in the Grand Canyon, USA, which they had visited during Amanda's pregnancy, marveling at the natural wonder's extraordinary beauty.
+Her parents named her after a stunning rock formation in the Grand Canyon that they'd visited during Amanda's pregnancy, captivated by the natural wonder's breathtaking beauty.
 Soon after Juno's birth, the family relocated to the United States, where she spent her early years.
 In 1993, they returned to their homeland, settling in Taunton, a town in southwestern England.
-There, Juno gained two younger brothers: Leo, born in the same year, and Felix, born in 2000.
+There, Juno welcomed two younger brothers: Leo, born that same year, and Felix, born in 2000.

 Juno Temple with her mother